FATAL AUSTERITY: THE ECONOMIC CONSEQUENCES OF HEINRICH BRÜNING | with Alexander Kriwoluzky, Moritz Schularick, Lucas ter Steege

 ACTIVE, OR PASSIVE?
 REVISITING THE ROLE OF FISCAL POLICY IN THE GREAT INFLATION | with Alexander Kriwoluzky

-Abstract: We reexamine whether pre-Volcker U.S. fiscal policy was active or passive.
-To do so, we estimate a DSGE model with monetary and fiscal policy interactions employing a sequential Monte Carlo algorithm (SMC) for posterior evaluation.
-Unlike existing studies, we do not have to treat each policy regime as distinct, separately estimated, models.
-Rather, SMC enables us to estimate the DSGE model over its entire parameter space.
-A differentiated perspective results: pre-Volcker macroeconomic dynamics were similarly driven by a passive monetary/passive fiscal policy regime and fiscal dominance.
-Fiscal policy actions, especially government spending, were critical in the pre-Volcker inflation build-up.
+Abstract: Which role did fiscal policy play during the Great In ation?
+We estimate a DSGE model with three distinct monetary/fiscal policy regimes using a Sequential Monte Carlo (SMC) algorithm to evaluate the posterior distribution.
+In contrast to standard sampling algorithms, SMC enables us to determine the monetary/fiscal policy mix by sampling simultaneously from all regions of the parameter space, which makes comparing model fit across regimes unnecessary.
+A dierentiated perspective results: pre-Volcker macroeconomic dynamics were similarly driven by passive monetary/passive fiscal policy and fiscal dominance.
+Fiscal policy actions, especially government spending, were critical in the pre-Volcker in ation build-up.